BestTimesToVisit.com Logo

 attraction

-Ascend the Calgary Tower for unparalleled 360-degree views of the city and the majestic Rocky Mountains beyond.
-Dare to step onto the glass floor for a thrilling perspective, and time your visit for sunset to witness the urban landscape transform into a glittering spectacle.
+Ascend the Calgary Tower for unparalleled 360-degree views of the city, the prairies, and the majestic Rockies on a clear day.
+Dare to step onto the glass floor for a thrilling perspective of the streets below.
+Consider visiting during the late afternoon to catch the sunset casting a warm glow over the urban sprawl.

 Best time: Year-round